 The pads and shoes are known as the friction materials in the brake system.
-They push together, providing friction, which stops the vehicle.
-It's no wonder they have to be checked regularly for wear, and that brake pads and shoes need to be replaced periodically.
+They push together, providing friction which stops the vehicle.
+It's no wonder they have to be checked regularly for wear, and brake pads and shoes need to be replaced periodically.

 Brake pads/shoes gradually wear out, but that doesn't mean your braking gradually becomes less effective.
 The pads are engineered so that they maintain good braking until they wear too thin to provide adequate friction.
 At this point, they need to be replaced.